scaleio/sienna/readme.md

     * We usually just tied a poop bag to the leash, so you can pick up after her.
 We will also give you guys a fresh roll of poop bags.
     * She is used to about two - three walks a day: a shorter one in the morning and afternoon and a longer one in the morning.
 Depending on when you wanna go to bed make sure that she pees / poops shortly before that.
 You can also for instance stop giving her water after 8/9pm, let her pee after that and then she should be good for the night.
 I think there will be some learning / adjustment to whatever your rhythm is.
     * When we get to a bigger road I usually tell her to "sit".
 When she is excited and doesn't listen, I follow that up with a gentle tug on the leash and tell her to "sit" again.
 And then when we cross I will say "come one. let's go."
+    * When we walk past people I usually shorten the leash a bit.
+Sienna tends to be more excited about meeting people than other dogs and wants to sniff.
+Sometimes she "happy charges" at people or jumps up at their legs.
+And people have different reactions to that - I just try to avoid scaring them or getting somebodies pants dirty etc.
+    * She will mostly try to avoid bigger dogs.
+Not sure how she can tell but she generally isn't afraid of certain, very calm dogs and happily interacts with them while avoiding most bigger dogs or dogs that are very excited or overly excited.
     * ![](photos/sienna_7.jpg)

 ---